robertdj/r-dockerfiles/README.md

 # License

-Having scrutinized the Dockerfiles for the Version-stable Rocker images I have no choice but to use the GPL 2 license.
+For the `r-base` image I have scrutinized the Dockerfiles for the Version-stable Rocker images and therefore I have no but to use the GPL 2 license.

+The other Dockerfiles are licensed under MIT.